intel-retail/automated-self-checkout/docs_src/pipelinerun.md

 The following are the optional parameters that you can provide as input to `docker-run.sh`.
 Note that these parameters would affect the performance of the pipeline.

-- `--classification_disabled`: Disables the classification process of image extraction when applying model.
+- `--classification_disabled`: Disables the classification process of image extraction.
 By default, the classification is enabled.

-- `--ocr_disabled`: Disables optical character recognition (OCR) when applying model.
+- `--ocr_disabled`: Disables optical character recognition (OCR).
 By default, OCR is enabled.

 - `--ocr`: Provides the OCR frame internal value, such as `--ocr 5 GPU`.
 The default recognition interval value is 5.
 Note device equal to CPU is not supported when executing with a discrete GPU.

-- `--barcode_disabled`: Disables barcode detection when applying model.
+- `--barcode_disabled`: Disables barcode detection.
 By default, barcode detection is enabled.

 - `--realsense_enabled`: Uses the Intel® RealSense™ Camera and provides the 12-digit serial number of the camera as an input to the `docker-run.sh` script.